rivoli-ai/andy-tools/container/README.md

 ```

 This builds a multi-stage image that:
-- Compiles the code with the container-specific entry point
+- Compiles the code using the standard Program.cs entry point
 - Creates a minimal runtime image with just the necessary binaries
-- Configures everything for non-interactive execution
+- Configures everything for command-line argument support

 ### Step 4: Run the Self-Contained Container